 The most popular app category is Games, while Health & Fitness barely makes it to the top 10.
-2020 is a tough year, but it gives a lot of opportunities to introduce a new financially rewarding and meaningful healthcare solution to the mobile app market, directly affecting people’s health behavior, and helping them make their lives easier and more enjoyable.
+The timers for the healthcare industry are tough, but they give a lot of opportunities to introduce a new financially rewarding and meaningful healthcare solution to the mobile app market, directly affecting people’s health behavior, and helping them make their lives easier and more enjoyable.

 Types of healthcare applications